 After three decades writing award-winning journalism from 30 countries, Vallely co-wrote Bob Geldof’s best-selling autobiography Is That It? and wrote the Penguin edition of Our Common Interest, the report of the Prime Minister’s Commission for Africa.
 He is the editor of The New Politics – Catholic Social Teaching for the 21st century and the author of Bad Samaritans – First World Ethics and Third World Debt.

-He is now Senior Research Fellow at the Global Development Institute, University of Manchester, and Visiting Professor in Public Ethics at the University of Chester.
+He is now Senior Research Fellow at the Global Development Institute, University of Manchester.
 He has written on political, religious and ethical matters for the New York Times, Sunday Times, Guardian, Independent, Tablet and Church Times.

 “Timely and fascinating,” PETER HENNESSY Attlee Professor of Contemporary British History, Queen Mary, University of London